SecureIT-Swiss/laravel-method-form-request/README.md

 Instead of having multiple form request files for creating and updateing you can store both validation rules in the same file.

-Forked from: finalgamer/laravel-method-form-request & upgraded to php 8.2
+Forked from: finalgamer/laravel-method-form-request & upgraded to PHP 8.2
 ## Installation
 Install as a composer dependency.